eljojo/faircamp-fork/manual/topics/03 Manifests.md

    ├─ release.eno
    ├─ track_1.mp3
    ├─ track_2.mp3
+   └─ Track 3/
+      ├─ track.eno
       └─ track_3.mp3
 ```

 In the example above, everything defined in `catalog.eno` applies to `An Artist`,
 `Another Artist`, `First Release` and `Second Release`, but the `artist.eno`
 and `release.eno` manifests can selectively override options for the artist/release
 directories they are placed in.
+Inside `Second Release` one of the audio files is
+additionally wrapped into its own track directory with its own `track.eno` file,
+which augments and/or overrides any settings made to it at a higher level (release
+or catalog-wide).

 Here is an example `release.eno` manifest to give you an idea of how they work: